bjyurkovich/ieee-conference-web-template/README.md

 The main css styles can be found condensed into a single file in `css/main-styles.css`.
 You will also find the `@media` queries for mobile styling there, too.
 We did our best to keep the differences to a minimum, but we get lazy, and/or run out of time to go back and fix something.

 For reference, the media queries are set to break at the standard 600px mark.

+We used [basscss](http://www.basscss.com/) for this, and found it to be very nice to work with.
+We use flexbox exclusively for the layouts - it makes life easier for responsive sites!
+If you add, we strongly recommend making an attempt to keep using flexbox, else you risk messing up the mobile layout unintentionally.

 ###CSS CDNs
 We used CDNs for a few of the items that require svgs or icons/fonts.
 All the others we made an attempt to internalize.
 The CDNs we use are font-awesome for the fonts and Google for Open Sans font.
 You can find the link defs in the top of `header-left-bar.php`.